rocknswimmer/HR-FOX-SDC-ANDY/README.md

 for starters you have to create a data folder and then add or create csv files

-run qa.sql in database terminal run etl.sql in database terminal
+run \i and the file path to qa.sql in database terminal to create the tables run \i and the file path to etl.sql in database terminal to ETL data from CSV files